-This policy applies to all members of the MHC Board of Governors.
-All board members shall sign a Code of Conduct declaration upon appointment and each September thereafter.
+All board members will sign a Code of Conduct declaration upon appointment and each September thereafter.

-4. DEFINITIONS
+5. DEFINITIONS

-- Act: Conflict of Interest Act - Apparent Conflict of Interest: an apparent conflict of interest exists if there is a reasonable perception, which a reasonably well informed person could properly have, that the employee and/or board member's ability to exercise their duties must have been affected by their private interest. - Applicable Laws: all federal, provincial and municipal laws, statutes, regulations, bylaws, orders and instruments, and all terms and conditions of any grant of approval, permission, authority or license of any court of government or self regulatory authority that apply to a party and its operations and business. - Board Member: anyone appointed by the Government of Alberta to the MHC Board of Governors. - Conflict of Interest: occur when the interest of the member and the interests of the college are in conflict.
-An example includes, but is not limited to, when board members undertake to direct, manage or participate in any non-college activities where such activity would conflict with the effort they would otherwise be expected to dedicate to college activities. - MHC or the College: Medicine Hat College. - Undertaking: any activity, which an individual is financially compensated for their involvement.
+- Act: Conflict of Interest Act - Apparent Conflict of Interest: exists if there is a reasonable perception, which a reasonably well-informed person could properly have, that the board member's ability to exercise their duties has been affected by their private interest. - Applicable Laws: all federal, provincial and municipal laws, statutes, regulations, bylaws, orders and instruments, and all terms and conditions of any grant of approval, permission, authority or license of any court of government or self-regulatory authority that apply to a party and its operations and business. - Board Member: anyone appointed by the Government of Alberta to the MHC Board of Governors. - Conflict of Interest: arises when individuals are placed in a position whereby their private interests conflict with the best interests of MHC.
+The test of a conflict of interest is not just a case of whether the individual is actually improperly influenced by their private interest.
+The pivotal issue is whether circumstances lend themselves to such a possibility. - Undertaking: any activity for which an individual is financially compensated for their involvement.

-5. PRACTICES
+6. PRACTICES